 Time Zone & IDD UTC+7 to +9 (various),

 Indonesian use the rupiah (IDR) as their current.
 1USD is approximately 14,000 IDR

 Spoken Language(s) Bahasa Indonesia is the main language but there are more than 700 mother languages spoken here.

 There are 12 public holidays which are observed in Indonesia.

 - Indonesia offers many young talents who have potential and are able to speak English fluently.
 They can fill various important positions as remote staff

-- Currently Indonesia offers a large number of skilled talent in technology including in engineering, manufacturing and construction in the world.
-Not only in the technology sector, Indonesia has many potential workers in the field of business, trade, finance and so on.
+- Currently, Indonesia offers a large number of skilled talent in technology including in engineering, manufacturing and construction in the world.
+Not only in the technology sector, but Indonesia also has many potential workers in the field of business, trade, finance and so on.

 - In recent years, the need for talent in the fields of 5G, cloud, big data and others has increased.
 The Indonesian government also supports these developments and takes the initiative to bridge the technology needs in Indonesia.
 This will certainly be very useful in the future.
 Salaries & Benefits in Indonesia

 - Remote workers should get facilities to work such as office equipment such as laptops, the costs required to complete a job, or co-working space if needed.

 - There is an obligation to pay the thirteenth salary in Indonesia and it is known as THR or THR.
 The thirteenth salary is paid once a year before the long religious holiday arrives.